CSUBioGroup/GLAND/docs/index.rst

-GLAND: Graph-based Learning for Spatial Transcriptomics
+GLAND: A Global and Local Attention‐Based Framework for Detecting Small and Non‐Continuous Spatial Domains
 =======================================================

 Welcome to the official documentation for GLAND.
-This tutorial provides a step-by-step guide to identifying spatial domains and integrating multi-omics data.
+This tutorial provides a step-by-step guide to processing spatial transcriptomics data and identifying spatial domains.

 .. toctree::
    :maxdepth: 1